 What is glaucoma?

-Glaucoma is a health problem where the normal fluid pressure inside the eyes slowly
+Glaucoma is a health problem where the fluid inside the eyes slowly builds up and

-to the optic nerve.
-The optic nerve is a bundle of nerve fibers that connects the
+damage the optic nerve.
+The optic nerve is a bundle of nerve fibers that connects

 There are many different types of glaucoma:

 Experts don't know what causes glaucoma.
 Even people with normal fluid pressure inside